This is post five on my Igniting a Revolution Series.

 It is critical that you have a human or core group with product knowledge when it comes to representing your brands.

 Brands such as Jetblue, Samsung, Dell, and many others have humans behind them who are accountable for what is shared online.
-Even Pepboys uses an Agency and they are very transparent.
-I got to talk with a human when I had an issue with Pepboys and not a fictional character.
+Even Pepboys uses an Agency, and they are very transparent.
+I got to talk to a human when I had an issue with Pepboys and not a fictional character.

 Like many of you, I am not a fan of talking into answering machines much less talking to fictional characters like elves.

-Take charge of your presence; let those interested in your products know there are humans that care behind your brand and products.
-But most importantly, that those humans care about creating community.
+Take charge of your presence; let those interested in your products know some humans care behind your brand and products.
+But most importantly, that those people care about creating community.

-Until Buyé realizes its critical for a brand to care about the possible consumer its Samuel Adams and Sam Smith for me.
+Until Buyé realizes it’s critical for a brand to care about the reasonable consumer its Samuel Adams and Sam Smith for me.
 Cheers…